Caring Role at Home

 - Respite care – Allows you to take a break so you can engage in your own personal activities and appointments, while the person you care for is looked after either at home, in a community centre or in an aged care home.

-- Goods and equipment including providing items such as a raised toilet seat and walking frames.
+- Goods and Equipment including providing items such as a raised toilet seat and walking frames.

-- Nursing care including assistance with managing medications and clinical treatments such as wound or catheter care.
+- Nursing care services including assistance with managing medications and clinical treatments such as wound or catheter care.